vistadataproject/vistadataproject.github.io/index.md

 *The figure above summarizes the evolution of interfacing to VISTA data: From __thousands of unique, inconsistent, insecure, unidirectional code-based interfaces__ to that of a __single, secure, server-side, symmetric (bidirectional), service-based, web-standard, normalized, master data-model-driven interface__.*

-For more details on the VISTA Data Project, [click here](https://github.com/vistadataproject/documents/tree/master/Background#vista-data-project)
+For details on the VISTA Data Project, [click here](https://github.com/vistadataproject/documents/tree/master/Background#vista-data-project)

-## What's next: VISTA in the Cloud
+## VISTA Data ...
+In the Cloud

-The VISTA Adaptive Maintenance project provides a cloud-based roadmap and software for maintaining VISTA data and the VA workflows it supports using model-driven, commercial cloud services and microservices.
+The VISTA Adaptive Maintenance project provides a cloud-based roadmap and software for maintaining VISTA and the VA workflows it supports using web-standard, model-driven, commercial cloud services and microservices.

-For details on these Veteran-specific Cloud Services, see [VISTA Adaptive Maintenance](http://vistaadaptivemaintenance.info/)
+For more details on these VISTA Data Cloud Services, see [VISTA Adaptive Maintenance](http://vistaadaptivemaintenance.info/)